 Design Monogrammed Note Cards

 For the creative spirits, use sparkly pens, calligraphy pens, and recycled holiday cards to set up a center in which artists can create personalized, monogrammed note cards.
-Here is a website that shows different styles and gives some guidelines for beginners.

 Play the “What’s Next” Game

 Stimulating auditory memory, a critical skill in language, speech, and fluency is enhanced by playing the simple “What’s Next” alphabet game.
 Simply form a circle and place alphabet tiles, blocks, or flashcards into a basket.
 Holding the basket (nanny) move around the circle in the middle and stop periodically in front of a child.
 Add music to this for more stimulation.
 The child chooses a letter and says….”What’s Next?
 And then supplies the answer.
 For example, if Linda pulled “S”….she would say “What’s Next?
 T is next. “